IstinNew/symmetrical-octo-rotary-phone/README.md

 3. Share the link with your team or stakeholders via email or other communication tools.

 ## Choosing a Data Source
-For now I used a **Sample Financial Dataset** provided by Power BI and cleaned it for the report publishing purposes.
+For now, I used a **Sample Financial Dataset** provided by Power BI and cleaned it for the report publishing purposes.

+## Troubleshooting
+- **Offline**: Ensure Power BI Desktop is properly configured.
+If you encounter any issues, check the console for error messages and refer to the documentation for guidance.
+- **Online**: Ensure you have a stable internet connection for Power BI Service.
+If you encounter any issues, check the Power BI help resources for assistance.

+Enjoy exploring the Power BI Sales Analysis!